LeudiX/simple-hospital-on-call-management-system/Readme.md

--*DONE* Relocated the script to avoid JS console issues with non authenticated users -*DONE* Added rol treatment to  avoid JS console issues when admin accessing consultations for management -*DONE*Prevented the browser from autofilling username and password fields in user registration form
+-*DONE* Relocated the script to avoid JS console issues with non authenticated users -*DONE* Added rol treatment to  avoid JS console issues when admin accessing consultations for management -*DONE*Prevented the browser from autofilling username and password fields in user registration form -*DONE* Added dynamic injection of data into pt_consultations modal details for urgency and common type consultations

+### Solved issue with profile_picture field CustomUser model related also with media files default url in database

+- Go to console and type *py manage.py shell*
+-For this especific cased i have to remove this field, so i write in console the following:

+`from apps.users.models import CustomUser  # Adjusted the path to CustomUser model

+# Filter users with profile_picture set to the default image path
+users_with_default_image = CustomUser.objects.filter(profile_picture='profile_pics/default_profile_picture2.png')

+# Set profile_picture to None for each user with the default image
+for user in users_with_default_image:
+    user.profile_picture = None
+    user.save()

+print(f"Updated {users_with_default_image.count()} users to use the static default profile picture.")
+`
+-Then type *Enter* and write `exit()` in shell
+-Make migrations in users
+-Migrate
+-Run again